TL;DR

 Employees interact with the service desk conversationally, in natural language, often from within the tools they already use.
 Behind the scenes, AI agents orchestrate actions across identity systems, devices, applications, and workflows to deliver outcomes rather than responses.

-This shift from managing tickets to delivering resolutions is what defines the agentic model.
+This shift, from managing tickets to delivering resolutions, is what defines the agentic model.

-By 2026, mature agentic service desks will not be monolithic systems.
-They will be composed of tightly integrated capabilities that work together to enable autonomy without sacrificing control.
+By 2026, mature agentic service desks are not monolithic systems.
+They are composed of tightly integrated layers that work together to enable autonomy without sacrificing control.
+At a high level, these systems follow a consistent lifecycle.

-Reasoning Instead of Routing
+Reasoning instead of routing

 Once intent is understood, the system reasons about the situation.
 This is where agentic service desks differ most sharply from traditional automation.